DENchik227/github.io/Little_things/55_project/README.md

     3. **Nesting**: LESS enables nested rules to reflect the structure of HTML, improving readability and reducing repetitive code.
     4. **Mixins**: Reusable blocks of styles can be created, such as gradients or button styles, which are applied across the project.
     5. **Functions**: LESS supports functions to generate dynamic styles.

-## How to Run

-1. Open `index.html` in your browser.
-2. Ensure all linked assets (CSS and images) are in the same directory.